Chapter 5: Claire

 “You too.”

-She stood up.
-Walked to her car in the lot.
+She walked to her car.
 Did not look back.
 Did not need to.
-The warmth behind her sternum had its own directional quality, patient and specific, and it pointed back toward the bench.
+The warmth at the base of her throat had its own directional quality, patient and specific, and it pointed back toward his truck pulling out of the lot behind her.

-Somewhere beneath the warmth, deeper, quieter — something else.
-Something short of a pull, but gathering — the low hum of a frequency gathering itself, the way the air changes before a system moves in off the coast.
+Somewhere beneath the warmth, deeper, quieter — the low hum of a frequency gathering itself.

 Highway 20 east over the Cascades — the same road in reverse, the green giving way to dry air and distance.
 Three hours.
 He stopped once for gas in Sisters, stood at the pump with his hands in his jacket pockets and his breath making clouds in the November air and felt nothing pulling him in any direction.
 Rook watched him through the windshield.
 He got back in the truck.